 To aid in your recovery, maintaining a healthy, vegetarian diet rich in fruits, vegetables, and whole grains is recommended.
 Hydration is key, so ensure you drink plenty of water to help flush out the tissues.
 Avoid strenuous activities and heavy lifting for 24 to 48 hours post-biopsy to minimize bleeding and discomfort.

 Having a clear understanding of what to expect during and after a prostate biopsy can make the whole process less intimidating.
-Remember, your healthcare team is there to support you, so don't hesitate to reach out with any concerns or questions you have prior to the procedure.
+Remember, your healthcare team is there to support you, so don't hesitate to reach out with any concerns or questions you have before the procedure.

 Understanding the results of a prostate biopsy is crucial for patients diagnosed with or suspected of having prostate cancer.
 A biopsy is performed to determine the presence and aggressiveness of prostate cancer.
 This information is vital for devising an appropriate treatment plan.
 Here, we will explain how biopsy results are reported, delve into the significance of Gleason scores, and outline the next steps following the receipt of biopsy results.